 Throughout the Times Square Edition, Yabu Pushelberg emphasizes botanicals and a neutral color palette.
 It’s a combination that, according to Pushelberg, can appeal to both the uptown and downtown crowds, leveraging influences from Central Park’s iconic Tavern on the Green and hip supper clubs below 14th street.

-Sitting on the eighth floor, the lobby features lush green walls, cream curtains and wood paneling, and black herringbone floors.
+Sitting on the eighth floor, the lobby features lush green walls, cream curtains and wood panelling, and black herringbone floors.
 The team designed the adjacent Lobby Bar with contrasting ivory tones and a custom onyx bar, with natural light coming in from floor-to-ceiling windows and the Blade Runner Terrace.

 The hotel’s restaurants have outdoor spaces as well, including 701West, the signature fine dining option.
-Helmed by Michelin-star chef John Fraser, the moody dining room area boasts electric blue and chartreuse-colored velvet banquettes, antique silk rugs and amber mahogany wood panels with white marble mosaic floors.
+Helmed by Michelin-star chef John Fraser, the moody dining room area boasts electric blue and chartreuse-coloured velvet banquettes, antique silk rugs and amber mahogany wood panels with white marble mosaic floors.

 Very small footprints appear larger by opening up the entrance to the bathrooms, as well as soaking tubs and terraces in the corner suites that maintain a connection to the outside.
-The artwork also distances these spaces from the neighborhood kitsch.
+The artwork also distances these spaces from the neighbourhood kitsch.

 Is the first time that you’re reading Hotel & Lobbies blog?

 Why not be weekly updates regarding the best hotel decor ideas.
 Subscribe our newsletter here.